Neure6676/Neure6676/README.md

 #### Research and Development
 ![Research and Development](https://imgzhenyuanzhang.s3.ca-central-1.amazonaws.com/banner.png)

-I'm a second-year Master's student specializing in computer science.
+I'm currently a second-year computer science master student at Boston University.
 I enjoy learning all kinds of technical skills ranging from programming languages like Java JavaScript and Python to modern development tools such as Docker, Git and AWS.

 Skills: JAVA / PYTHON / REACT / JS&TS / HTML / CSS